themorgantown/hypelibrary/README.md

 Download <a href="https://raw.githubusercontent.com/themorgantown/hypelibrary/master/Hype_CDN_prepared.hype.zip">this file</a> to get started quickly.

-# Or this one

-Option 2, hosted by Cloudflare:
+# Or, you even have a third option:

-Alternatively, use this URL in Tumult Hype's advanced export to load from this site, which is fronted by Cloudflare with 1 year expires headers:
+Hosted by Cloudflare, which pulls from Nearly Free Speech, with 1 year expires headers:

 `https://hypelibrary.rememberi.es`